forestgrape/coronavirus/1_introduction/suggestions.md

 If there are many severe cases:
 * Staying out of crowds and taking care even with mild respiratory disease symptoms, a runny nose is enough reason to stay home.
 E.g. home office/school (e.g. reading)
   > much of the knowledge for this page I acquired by reading.
 Thanks to everybody making knowledge and articles available!
-* Giving diseases time to cure.
+* When diseased, to cure it well a healthy diet and situation adapted behavior helps.
 This doesn't mean lying in bed 24 hours, some careful and situation adapted movement is beneficial for a good recovery ([Movement Chapter](../6_prevention_and_treatment/movement.md)). ~~It is known for various virus infections that they can become persistent~~
     > Viruses persistently infect various parts of the body.
 Such infections are especially common on the skin, on the mucosal surfaces in the intestine and in the respiratory tract.
 Usually coronavirus infections are not disease associated and even can have beneficial effects as discussed in the [virome chapter](../5_epidemiological/virome.md).
 Just if they replicate to very high numbers a disease or even severe disease can be caused. <!--Microbiota interact with each other some increase and some diminish the risk for other infections. possibly move up to hygiene which can influence the microbiome-->
 * Respecting everybody who wants or needs (either directly since in risk group or indirectly since direct/indirect contact to persons who need/want to protect) to protect to do so.
 Long-term effects seem to be rare but experiences are still limited.
 Keeping severe cases low is good for everybody and the more people help doing so the better.
 * Transport: Ventilation, masks and distance if possible (in that order) are important in public transport.
 Considering, that many people, especially children, will and should go outside right where they live, limited use of cars in cities is polite - it's nicer and safer with light traffic. // written during shutdown in Spring 2020